 - Comes with wheels or feet.

 - Standard cushion included.
-For a more cushy cushion, check out our Comfort Cushion.
+For a more cushy cushion, check out our Comfort Cushion which is often purchased with this chair.

 - Some assembly is required.